Skip to main content

 Which authority will actually read this Russian translation

 Russian medical universities and Rosobrnadzor for nostrification.
 Russian medical universities (First Moscow State Medical University, Saint Petersburg State Medical University, Kazan State Medical University, others) accept Indian MBBS and BDS degrees through nostrification.
-State HRD attestation on the degree, MEA attestation, Russian Embassy attestation in New Delhi, Russian translation, then submission to the university or to Rosobrnadzor.
+State HRD attestation on the degree, MEA apostille in New Delhi, notary-certified Russian translation, then submission to the university or to Rosobrnadzor.
 Course content sometimes additionally needs translation.

 Russia visa applications through Russian Embassy New Delhi and Russian Consulate General Mumbai/Chennai/Kolkata.
-Student visa, work visa, family residence visa run with Indian documents attested through the Embassy sequence and Russian translation alongside.
+Student visa, work visa and family residence visa applications run with Indian documents carrying the MEA apostille and certified Russian translation alongside.
+The Embassy and Consulates issue the visa; they do not attest the documents.

 Belarus residence and nostrification.
-Belarus is not a Hague member for general document categories (verify per case).
-Documents going to Belarus run State HRD, MEA, Belarus Embassy attestation, Russian translation.
-Belarusian Ministry of Education runs the nostrification.
+Belarus has been a Hague Apostille member since 1992.
+Documents going to Belarus run State HRD or SDM, MEA apostille, then Russian translation.
+The Belarusian Ministry of Education runs the nostrification.

 Kazakhstan residence, work, and university admission.
 Kazakhstan acceded to the Hague Apostille Convention; for many document categories MEA apostille is sufficient.
 Russian translation accompanies.
 The Kazakh Embassy in New Delhi handles consular matters.

 Russian-side commercial contracts and corporate documents.
 MOA, AOA, board resolutions going to Russian counterparties.
-Chamber of Commerce attestation, MEA, Russian Embassy attestation, Russian translation.
+Chamber of Commerce attestation, MEA apostille, then Russian translation.

 Russian-side court matters and notarial work.
 Court orders, POA, affidavits going to Russian courts or notarial filings.
-State Home Department, MEA, Russian Embassy attestation, Russian translation by translator recognised in Russia.
+State Home Department or SDM, MEA apostille, then Russian translation certified in the format the Russian court or notary accepts.

 What we will not pretend